emblab-westlake/ARGfams/README.md

 python: >=3.6
 HMMER3: >=3.3.2

 Update Notes
-ARGfams_v5.0 was constructed based on the lastest version of Pfam (v34.0) and TIGRFAMs (v15.0), and will be regularly updated.
+ARGfams v0.1 was constructed based on the lastest version of Pfam (v34.0) and TIGRFAMs (v15.0), and will be regularly updated.

 Dependence
 python: >=3.6